-Urethral syndrome is a term used to describe symptoms of urethritis that does not have evidence of a bacterial or viral infection.
+Urethral syndrome is a set of symptoms from inflammation or irritation of the urethra that are not related to a bacterial or viral infection.
 The urethra is the tube that carries urine out of the body from the bladder.
-Urethritis is an inflammation, infection, or irritation of the urethra.
-It is most commonly seen in women.
+Urethral syndrome is most common in women.

 Copyright © Nucleus Medical Media, Inc.

 Because there is no evidence of infection, the cause of urethral syndrome is often difficult to determine.
 Possible causes include:

 The symptoms of urethral syndrome are similar to those of urethritis.
 Symptoms may include:

 Your doctor will ask about your symptoms and medical history.
 A physical exam will be done.
 It will include a pelvic exam.
 Urethral syndrome is usually diagnosed when symptoms of urethritis are present without evidence of an infection.

 Tests may include:

 Treatment may include:

 Avoid irritants that may cause urethral syndrome.
 Then, wait and see if your condition improves.